atlassian/jenkins-for-jira/CONTRIBUTING.md

 # Getting Started
 For more information on contributing code to this app and setting up your dev environment, see [the README here](app/README.md).

+# Environment variables
+In app/jenkins-for-jira-ui you'll find 2 example env files:
+* .env.example: this contains one variable `SKIP_PREFLIGHT_CHECK`.
+Add this to a .env file and set it to true if you want to disable the message about the dependency tree's package versions.
+* .env.local.example: this contains 4 variables that you will need to copy into a .env.local file to ensure requests to LaunchDarkly succeed.
+The values for development and testing environments will need to be stored locally.
+Staging and production are stored in a secure location.